primitiv/primitiv-python/README.md

 To enable CUDA and/or OpenCL support, specify `--enable-cuda` or `--enable-opencl` with `--global-option` flag.

-Eigen is bundled in the package contained in PyPI.
+Eigen is bundled with the package contained in PyPI.
 Use `--disable-eigen` flag, if you want to disable `Eigen` device.

 We are providing only a source pacakge for now, and `pip` command